 How to check your Amex credit card application status

-You check your application status online or you can do it over the phone.
+You can check your application status online or you can do it over the phone.
 I personally recommend that you do it online because that’s going to be the quickest and easiest route for many.

 Check your Amex application status online